Differential/docs/CLIENT-GUIDE.md

 Even the most astute quality assurance processes can't find all the issues with software until real users start using your product.
-That is why we maintain 20% of the budget in a "shared account" so that we can prioritize post-launch activities.
-If we are working on a monthly billing plan, plan accordingly to have a budget for post-launch.
+That is why we maintain 20% of the budget in a "shared account" so that we can handle post-launch activities.
+If we are working on a monthly billing plan, plan to have a budget for post-launch.

-### Users Will Have Feature Requests (that you want to implement)
+### Users Will Have Good Feature Requests

 Since we all work on the web these days, everyone and their brother has thoughts about what software should do.
 Some of these ideas are great, and some are terrible.
-The best thing to do is to set a timeframe (we recommend two weeks) before any new features are added to the queue.
+The best thing to do is to set a timeframe (we recommend two weeks) before you add new features to the queue.
-That way, decisions are made with a clear mind and data vs. emotion.
+That way, you make these decisions with a clear mind and data vs. emotion.

 ### Software Will Need Ongoing Support

 Software is never done.
 There is always something to work on and improve.
 Expect that there will be a list of things to work on after the project is complete.
-New bugs will be introduced when new technology (new screen sizes, new browsers, new operating systems, etc) are implemented so at a minimum there is some amount of work to keep the current functionality operational.
+New bugs will be introduced when new technology emerges (new screen sizes, new browsers, new operating systems, etc).
+At a minimum there is some amount of work to keep the current functionality operational.

 ## (THE END) How does our relationship end?